jesselpalmer/random-facts-service/README.md

-# Random Fact API
+# Random APIs

-An API to get random facts
+A set of APIs to get random thoughts, quotes, facts, greetings, etc